Scan to download

 What Lessons Did Multicoin Capital Learn from FTX?

-In the podcast, Jain also reflected on his early impressions of SBF: "This person could talk to the most well-known investment funds and the most seasoned investors in the world and persuade them to invest in himself."
+In the podcast, Jain also reflected on his early impressions of SBF: "This person could talk to the most well-known investment funds and the most seasoned investors and persuade them to invest in himself."

-Jain believes that the root cause of the FTX incident was "the lack of governance restrictions on SBF, and the complete lack of transparency in internal operations," which resulted in them being able to act almost without restraint.
+Jain believes that the root cause of the FTX incident was "the lack of restrictions on SBF's governance methods, and the complete lack of transparency in internal operations," which resulted in them being able to act almost without restraint.

-Jain gave an example: "For instance, the CEO could go to the CTO and ask him to write a backdoor program so that when the CEO transfers assets, it wouldn't alert the auditors… From a supervisory perspective, there was almost no way to prevent this from happening."
+Jain gave an example: "For instance, the CEO could find the CTO and ask him to write a backdoor program that would allow the CEO to transfer assets without alerting the auditors… From a supervisory perspective, there was almost no way to prevent this from happening."

-To improve future regulatory standards, Jain suggested operating exchanges like DeFi protocols, where everything needs to be auditable in real-time.
+To improve future regulatory standards, Jain suggested operating exchanges like DeFi protocols, where everything should be subject to real-time auditing.

-Jain concluded, "The future of finance should not be quarterly reports; that's an outdated concept from the 20th century.
+Jain concluded, "The future of finance shouldn't be quarterly reports; that's an outdated concept from the 20th century.
 The future of finance should be real-time awareness of everything that is happening."